newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/authorization-architect-firm.md

 required: true
 issuingAgency: New Jersey Division of Consumer Affairs Board of Architects
 ---
-New architecture firms must obtain a certificate of authorization prior to operating.
+New architecture firms must obtain a Certificate of Authorization prior to operating.

 - - -